Lake Kariba and Matusadona National Park

 Today, Matusadona National Park is said to have a density of lion second only to that of Tanzania's Ngorongoro Crater.
 Huge herds of up to 1,000 buffalo can often be seen roaming the shoreline, and the lake itself has one of the highest populations of hippo and crocodile in Africa.
 For a truly memorable and exhilirating experience, join a highly qualified professional guide tracking big game on foot.

-Lake Kariba has been a playground for local Zimbabweans and international visitors since its creation with many traveling there to relax, view game and fish.
+Lake Kariba has been a playground for local Zimbabweans and international visitors since its creation with many travelling there to relax, view game and fish.
 A popular way to experience the lake is by live aboard houseboat, enabling guests to explore the far corners of the park.
 There are also a number of camps and lodges on the lake shore and on islands that are fantastic bases from which to explore the area, by foot, boat or in a vehicle.

 Bumi Hills Safari Lodge